“I’m trying to go down a bottomless pit. I’ll never make it till the end.”

 - You’ll feel strong connections with people who share your interests, creating passionate and mind-binding conversations.

-Learning can open doors in your professional life:
+Learning can also open doors in your professional life:

-- It can help you climbing the corporate ladder.
+- It can help you to climb the corporate ladder.

 - Your CTO might call you “Rockstar” or “Ninja” too, you lucky pit of knowledge!

 Learning With or Without Goals?